-The 2020-2023 TIP contains one project that is programmed for construction in the Town of Algoma.
-The Omro Road project from Leonard Point Road to Brooks Lane presents a unique opportunity to take an existing traditional rural cross section and upgrade capacity to include new vehicle drive lanes, pedestrian and bicycle accommodations, upgraded storm sewer capacity (in alignment with town storm water management initiatives).
+The 2021-2024 TIP contains two projects that are programmed for construction in the Urbanized Area.
+In the Town of Algoma, the Omro Road project from Leonard Point Road to Brooks Lane presents a unique opportunity to take an existing traditional rural cross section and upgrade capacity to include new vehicle drive lanes, pedestrian and bicycle accommodations, upgraded storm sewer capacity (in alignment with town storm water management initiatives).
 All of these enhancements are designed to focus on one overarching responsibility, safety.
 Current pavement deficiencies include a driving surface that has reached its useful life, non-existent bicycle and pedestrian accommodations and steep shoulder and ditch grades that provide no space for emergency measures or pullovers.
 Additional deficiencies revolve around the poor intersection quality at Leonard Point Road and Oakwood Road.
 These intersections require additional enhancements to improve traffic operations and overall functionality of the town's road infrastructure.
 Additional surface deficiencies include transverse and longitudinal cracking along the full 1.8 mile length, several severe shoulder deficiencies and patching that is settling.
 The last major maintenance project on Omro Road was an asphalt overlay completed in 2001.
-This surface treatment bought the community time but the facility has reached the end of its serviceable life
+This surface treatment bought the community time but the facility has reached the end of its serviceable life.